hoangduytran/blender-manual/manual/editors/3dview/navigate/views.rst

 .. _bpy.types.RegionView3D.lock_rotation:

 Lock Rotation
-   When disabed, makes it possible to orbit in the orthographic views as well (turning them into perspective views instead).
+   When disabled, makes it possible to orbit in the orthographic views as well (turning them into perspective views instead).

 .. _bpy.types.RegionView3D.show_sync_view: